MelikaRad/MelikaRad/README.md

 ### About Me
 - Dynamo with an insatiable appetite for learning.
 - Passionate about AI, computer vision, and GNNs.
-- Currently exploring innovative projects at the intersection of AI and hardware.

 ### Interests
 - Exploring the fusion of AI and diverse domains